TIDES-transit/TIDES/CONTRIBUTING.md

 Contributions should be offered through GitHub issues and pull requests.

 By making any contribution to the projects, contributors self-certify to the [Contributor Agreement](#contributor-agreement).

+### Issues

+Create issues to start discussion on a new topic.
+If the issue is associated with a pull request, be sure to link the two.
+There are shortcuts [here](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword)

+### Pull Requests

+Use the following guidance in creating and responding to pull requests

+* Keep pull requests small and focused.
+One issue is best.
+* Link Pull Requests to Issues as appropriate.
+* Complete the pull request template as best you can.

+### Commits

+Use the following guidance for commits

+* Provide a short, clear title.
+Capitalize.
+No period at the end
+* Wrap the body of text at 72 characters

 ## [Contributor Agreement](contributor-agreement)